| Why You Need Title Insurance When you buy a home, you want to be certain that it is safely yours.

 a deed to the property and had it recorded in her own name.
 Her

+low asking price assured a quick sale.
 By the time the Carters were made aware of the scam, the little

-John and Maxine were an ideal couple: pleasant, personable, respected
+old lady was long gone.
+John's Other Wife John and Maxine were an ideal couple: pleasant, personable, respected

 among their peers.
 They made quite an impression on Mr. and Mrs.

+Denton, who purchased their home.
 The Dentons were less impressed, however, when they heard from

+John's real wife.
 It seems that Maxine wasn't John's wife but his mistress, which

 meant that the deed of ownership she signed was invalid.
 The Dentons